 Portugal Case Study

-Designing an immersive travel platform that inspires users to explore and book trips across Portugal.
+An immersive travel platform that inspires users to explore and book trips across Portugal, focusing on creating a visually engaging and structured experience that balances inspiration, clarity, and usability.

-Travel decisions are driven by emotion as much as information.
-Many travel websites overload users with details but fail to inspire action.
+Problem: Many travel websites overload users with details but fail to inspire action.

 The Goal: Design a visually engaging travel website that inspires exploration, simplifies decision-making, and encourages users to book trips.
-I wanted to create a modern travel experience that highlights Portugal's beauty and guides users through destinations and content.

 Target Users: Young travelers, couples, solo travelers, and experience driven users.
 They need inspiration (where should I go?), trust (is it worth it?), and simplicity (how do I book fast?).